 This dongle is used to turn your regular TV into a smart TV.
-Unlike previous iterations of the Chromecast, this model comes with a standalone remote.
+Unlike previous iterations of the Chromecast, this model comes with a standalone remote and its UI.
 That means you are no longer required to use a secondary device to control/cast media.
 This is thanks to Google TV, which is a new interface stacked on top of Android TV.

 Maybe a smart display is too much for your needs; not to mention the Nest Hub Max is pretty expensive.
 Those looking for something way simpler should take a look at the Google Nest Audio.
 This smart speaker has an elegant and simple design, covered in cloth.
 It follows the same design elements we’ve seen in other Nest speakers, but it’s taller.

-According to Google, this new Nest speaker is 75% louder and has a 50% stronger bass response than the original Google Home.
+According to Google, this newer Nest speaker is 75% louder and has a 50% stronger bass response than the original Google Home.
 This is likely due to the 19mm tweeter and 75mm mid-woofer included.
 Two of the features that will make the Nest Audio sound even better are Media EQ and Ambient IQ.
-The former will automatically tune the speaker depending on what you’re listening to (music, podcasts, audiobooks, etc.) while the latter auto-adjusts the volume based on how noisy your home is at the moment.
+The former will automatically tune the speaker depending on what you’re listening to (music, podcasts, audiobooks, etc.).
+At the same time, the latter auto-adjusts the volume based on how noisy your home is at the moment.

 Those looking for something much cheaper can take a look at the Google Nest Mini.
-It costs half the price and can often be found on discount.
+It costs half the price and can often be found at a discount.
 The smaller smart speaker could be a great introduction to the Google Assistant ecosystem.

 The Pixelbook Go is the latest Pixelbook device offered by Google.
 It is not as prestigious as the older generation Pixelbook, but it comes with newer components and a streamlined, minimalist design many will love.
 The screen also can’t be turned all the way around to take on a tablet form, but it is cheaper, starting at $649.

 The laptop is made from magnesium and weighs 2.3 pounds.
-Specs are pretty powerful considering the Pixelbook Go runs the light-weight Chrome OS operating system.
+Specs are pretty robust, considering the Pixelbook Go runs the lightweight Chrome OS operating system.
 You can pay for more power if you need it, though.
 You can get up to an Intel Core i7 processor, 16GB of RAM, 256GB of storage, and 4K resolution.
 That version will cost $1,399, though.
-Regardless of which one you pick, this is definitely one of the best Google products you can get.
+Regardless of which one you pick, this is one of the best Google products you can get.

-A home can be a wonderful oasis, but the walls inside can greatly interfere with your internet connection.
+A home can be a wonderful oasis, but the walls inside can significantly interfere with your internet connection.
 That’s where Google Nest Wi-Fi comes in.
-Google Nest Wi-Fi provides up to 3,800 feet of wireless connectivity.
+It provides up to 3,800 feet of wireless connectivity.
 It can work as a mesh network and provide internet to areas of your home otherwise poorly covered or not covered at all.